 Creating Automations: Triggers

-Triggers allow you to define one trigger and then simply select (using the checkboxes) which actions you would like it to set off.
+Triggers allow you to define a target group and trigger action and then simply select from the actions dropdown which actions you would like it to set off.

 |Push Notifications||You will see these notifications of visitor activity at the top of the Woopra web app.
 You may also receive these notifications as push notifications to your mobile phone if you have installed the Woopra iOS or Android app.|

 |AppConnect Actions||You can use any trigger actions automatically installed by your AppConnect Apps.
 These triggers perform many different functions, based on the App they originate from.|

 Step 1: Define Segment & Trigger Filters

 The first step to creating a Trigger is to define the segment you would like to run the Trigger on and the event you would like to trigger the Trigger.

 - Go to the Manage icon in your sidebar (the icon that looks like slide-bars toward the bottom)